reddit/devvit-corridor/readme.md

 # 🌚 [snoosings](https://reddit.com/r/snoosings)

+i run both `npm start` and `npm run playtest` in parallel so I get instant feedback on local only issues and more integrationy issues come.

 there's a lot of stuff you can do with these mechanics! these graphics! there's so much I want to explore!